MostafaMahgoub/application-form/README.md

 `prism mock "Application Form.yaml"` <br>
 *This will start the mocked server so you can test the App with the api and how it handle the request etc..*

+**VERY IMPORTANT NOTE: ENSURE THAT THE RUNNING SERVER PORT MATCHES THE PORT TO WHICH THE FRONT-END SENDS ITS REQUESTS.**

 ## Endpoints